Collards Manual

 Markdown blog posts with 3bmd

-Custom pages built with Spinneret
+Custom pages built from markdown with 3bmd or lisp with Spinneret

 Local preview with hot reloading via Hunchentoot